-- Portions of this paper were taken from the third chapter of my forthcoming book, The Genesis Labyrinth.
+- Portions of this paper were adapted from a chapter in my forthcoming book, The Genesis Labyrinth.

 - Contingent beings are those that could not have existed on their own (i.e., they need a prior cause) and are therefore dependent on something else for their existence.